ChaseElander/ENGL460-Project/Scenes.md

 ## Help servant

-~~people look down on you, but a servant may tell you something about the host.~~

 "Excuse me ma'am, do you need any help?"

 "Do I need help?
 What  kind of absurd question is that?
 Of course, I need help!"
 The woman directs you to complete some tasks and you proceed to help her.
 After you have finished, she thanks you.

 "Thank you so much for your help sweetie.
 If you hadn't helped we would've been so far behind schedule and that would've been terrible, you see...*she lowers her voice* the boss has a bit of a...ummm...a bit of a temper.
-She nudges her head towards a lanky, paled skin boy.
+She nudges her head towards a lanky, pale skinned boy.

 "Hmmmph...a bit" he snickers.
 Do you [[approach him -> Host's Son]] or do you scurry on to the [[dining room -> Dining Room]] ?
 Taylor might be looking for you.

 ## Host's Son

-* Reaffirms help's statement
-* Notice that he has a bruise on his arm
+you: "So the guy has a temper huh?"

+him: "My dad?
+Of course he does, he has nothing else to do with his time, so he finds ways to entertain himself when things aren't going absloutely perfectly."

+You notice a bruise on the son's arm and think about how big Wellington's temper must really be.
+Poor kid.
+You decide not to bother him anymore and move on to the [Dining room].

 ## Listen to Live Music